sourcegraph/about/blogposts/powerful-code-search-for-bitbucket-server.md

 And that’s it--you're ready to start searching across your Bitbucket Server repositories!

-For all configuration options for Bitbucket Server, see the documentation for the [bitbucketServer configuration option](/docs/server/config/repositories#bitbucket-server-configuration).
+For all configuration options for Bitbucket Server, see the [Bitbucket Server integration documentation](https://docs.sourcegraph.com/integration/bitbucket_server).

-[Sourcegraph Server](/docs/server) helps development teams build better software with code search and intelligence.
+[Sourcegraph](https://docs.sourcegraph.com) helps development teams build better software with code search and intelligence.
 It's free, self-hosted, and takes 5 minutes to set up.
-Read the [Sourcegraph Server 2.6 announcement blog post](/blog/introducing-sourcegraph-server-2-6) to see more new features from our latest release.
+Read the [Sourcegraph 2.6 announcement blog post](/blog/introducing-sourcegraph-server-2-6) to see more new features from our latest release.